 - Subject to the section in the Agreement regarding Suspension, if Seagate determines that Company has breached a material term of this BAA, then Seagate will provide Company with written notice of the existence of the breach and shall provide Company with 30 days to cure the breach.
 Company’s failure to cure the breach within the 30-day period will be grounds for immediate termination of the Agreement or this BAA by Seagate.
 Seagate may report the breach to HHS, subject to all applicable legal privileges.

 - After termination of the Agreement or this BAA for any reason, all PHI maintained by Seagate will be deleted from the Services in accordance with terms relating to Company Data in the Agreement.
 Seagate will extend the protections of this BAA to such PHI and limit further uses and disclosures of such PHI to those purposes that make the return or destruction infeasible, for as long as Seagate maintains such PHI.
-The Parties understand that this Section 12.D. will survive any termination of this BAA.
+The Parties understand that this Section 14.4. will survive any termination of this BAA.

 - Effect of BAA.
 This BAA is a part of and subject to the terms of the Agreement.
-This BAA, together with the Agreement as amended by this BAA, (i) is intended by the Parties as a final, complete and exclusive expression of the terms of their agreement and (ii) supersedes all prior agreements and understandings (whether oral or written) between the Parties with respect to the subject matter hereof.
+This BAA, together with the Agreement as amended by this BAA, (i) is intended by the Parties as a final, complete, and exclusive expression of the terms of their agreement and (ii) supersedes all prior agreements and understandings (whether oral or written) between the Parties with respect to the subject matter hereof.
 The provisions of this BAA override and control any conflicting provision of the Agreement; however, except as expressly modified or amended under this BAA as to PHI, the terms of the Agreement remain in full force and effect.

-- Amendments to comply with law.
+- Amendments to Comply with Law.
 The Parties acknowledge that federal and state laws relating to data security and privacy of health information are rapidly evolving and that amendment of this BAA may be required to provide for procedures to ensure compliance with such developments.
 The Parties specifically agree to take such action as is necessary to implement the standards and requirements of HIPAA.
 Upon the request of either Party, the other Party agrees to promptly enter into negotiations concerning the terms of an amendment to this BAA embodying written assurances consistent with the standards and requirements of HIPAA or other applicable laws.
 Either Party may terminate this BAA upon thirty (30) days prior written notice in the event that the other Party: (i) does not promptly enter into negotiations to amend this BAA when requested pursuant to this Section 16; or (ii) does not enter into an amendment to this BAA providing assurances regarding the safeguarding of PHI sufficient to satisfy the standards and requirements of HIPAA.

 - Interpretation.
 This BAA and the Agreement shall be interpreted as broadly as necessary to implement and comply with HIPAA.
 The Parties agree that any ambiguity in this BAA shall be resolved in favor of a meaning that complies, and is consistent, with HIPAA.